raju-bitter/clojure-javafx-example/README.md

 ### Installing JavaFX Runtime JAR into local Maven Repository

 Get the code for this project using either Github or the file download option.
-In the project folder, run the following command to install the JavaFX runtime JAR library locally into your Maven repository, using the corresponding version number (currently the Oracle Java 7 JDK includes JavaFX 2.2.0) and folders containing the jfxrt.jar and your Maven repository files.
+In the project folder, run the following command to install the JavaFX runtime JAR library locally into your Maven repository.
+The currrent JavaFX version shipped with the Java 7 SDK is 2.2.0.
+Make sure to set the following options according to your system setup:

+  + -Dfile={full path to *jfxrt.jar* in jre/lib folder}
+  + -Durl=file:{full path to Maven repository, e.g. $HOME/m2.repository}

     mvn deploy:deploy-file -DgroupId=local.oracle  -DartifactId=javafxrt -Dversion=2.2.0 -Dpackaging=jar -Dfile=/usr/lib/jvm/java-7-oracle-64/jre/lib/jfxrt.jar -Durl=file:/home/raju/.m2/repository